sergiy79/codecombat/Building-A-Level.md

 ### PreProduction

 1. **Come up with a level idea**.
-If this is your first time building a level, we recommend something fairly simple, or a variation on an existing level.
+If this is your first time building a level, we recommend something fairly simple, or a variation of an existing level.

 ### Production